apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/apify_api_and_client.md

 ---

-There are two main ways to programmatically interact with the Apify platform: by directly using [Apify's RESTful API](/api/v2), or by using the [JavaScript](/api/client/js) and [Python](/api/client/python) API clients.
+You can use one of the two main ways to programmatically interact with the Apify platform: by directly using [Apify's RESTful API](/api/v2), or by using the [JavaScript](/api/client/js) and [Python](/api/client/python) API clients.
 In the next two lessons, we'll be focusing on the first two.

 > Apify's API and JavaScript API client allow us to do anything a regular user can do when interacting with the platform's web interface, only programmatically.